Fire and rescue services

 If you're travelling beyond Nouakchott, register your plans with the local police or gendarmes.

-All travel outside of Nouakchott should be in a convoy with proper security.
+All travel outside of Nouakchott should be in a convoy with professional security.

 Unexploded landmines are a risk near the border with the Western Sahara region.
 Mines can shift in sandstorms.